 The design of underwater networks is daunted by the constraints of acoustic propagation: limited, distancedependent bandwidth, high bit (packet) error rate, and high channel latency.
-The fact that acoustic signals propagate at 1500 m/s, while bit rates supported by the (half-duplex) acoustic modems are on the order of a 1000 b/s, makes the propagation delay anything but negligible with respect to the packet size - otherwise a common assumption in the design of many channel access schemes.
+The fact that acoustic signals propagate at 1500 m/s, while bit rates supported by the (halfduplex) acoustic modems are on the order of a kbit/s, makes the propagation delay anything but negligible with respect to the packet size - otherwise a common assumption in the design of many channel access schemes.
 As a result, direct application of protocols developed for terrestrial sensor networks may incur a serious penalty in efficiency, requiring instead a careful re-design for acoustic applications.
-Energy efficiency is an important aspect in bottom-mounted sensor networks, since re-charging the batteries of submerged instruments is to be postponed for as long as possible.
-In contrast, mobile systems are already constrained to several-hour missions before they have to re-charge, and power usage for communications is not a major issue (unless self-propelled gliders are in question).
-Last, but not the least, underwater instruments (sensors, modems, vehicles) are neither cheap nor disposable.
-This fact may be the single most-important feature that distinguishes underwater networks from their terrestrial counterpart, fundamentally changing many network design principles that are usually taken for granted.
+Energy efficiency is an important aspect in bottom-mounted sensor networks, since recharging the batteries of submerged instruments is to be postponed for as long as possible.
+In contrast, mobile systems are already constrained to several-hour missions before they have to re-charge, and power usage for communications is not a major issue (unless selfpropelled gliders are in question).
+It must also be kept in mind that underwater instruments (sensors, modems, vehicles) are neither cheap nor disposable.
+This fact may be the single most-important feature that distinguishes underwater networks from their terrestrial counterparts, fundamentally changing many network design principles that are usually taken for granted.
 Finally, the questions of network topology optimization and the associated capacity analysis remain open.

-In terms of the system topology and architecture, two extreme situations are illustrated in Fig.17.
+In terms of system topology and architecture, two extreme situations are illustrated in Fig. 15.17.
 In a centralized network, distributed nodes communicate through a base station in whose footprint they are.
-Coverage can be extended in this type of network by replicating the cells across space, similarly as in terrestrial cellular systems (except that the "infrastructure" that connects the base stations can consist of radio links).
+Coverage can be extended in this type of network by replicating the cells across space, similarly as in terrestrial cellular systems (except that the infrastructure that connects the base stations can consist of radio links).
 In a de-centralized network, the nodes communicate directly with each other.
-There is no central authority such as a base station, although the nodes can form clusters, and the end goal may as well be to transmit all the data to a common node (e.g. a surface sink).
+There is no central authority such as a base station, although the nodes can form clusters, and the end goal may as well be to transmit all the data to a common node (a surface sink).
 The network nodes can either have pre-established routes over which to send the packets (as would be the case in fixed bottom-mounted networks), or they can do this in an ad-hoc manner, learning the routes as they go (which would be the case in a mobile network).
-Between these two extremes, hybrid architectures are of course possible.
+Between these two extremes lie various hybrid architectures.